NietoDeveloper/BogotaCityTributte/README.md

 # Information Site

 Welcome to Bogota!
-This site serves as an  Page Trubutte Bogota City Tributte.
+This site serves as an  PagBogota City Tributte.

 Clone the repitorye <https://github.com/NietoDeveloper/